Before the Adventure

 Return: 8:30pm

-What’s required to board?
+What is required to board?

-Boarding the vessel requires climbing angled gangways and a step up and over the side of the vessel from a floating deck.
+Boarding the vessel requires climbing angled gangways and a step up and over the side of the vessel from a floating dock.
 There will be Museum Staff and Crew available to assist you in the boarding process.

 Where can I use the bathroom before the trip?